Summer 2025 Events

 Funding

-OGS will support up to one program/event per student organization for each semester (Fall and Spring only) that contributes to the OGS programming pillar of intercultural awareness / celebration of diversity.
+OGS will support up to one program/event per student organization for each semester (Fall and Spring only) that contributes to the OGS programming pillar of intercultural awareness / international education.
 Funding can be for one stand-alone event, not an event series.

 should apply for funding from the Student Activity Fee to have NUPD covered.